-The highlight is structlog.dev.ConsoleRenderer that offers nicely aligned and colorful (requires the colorama package if on Windows) console output.
+The highlight is structlog.dev.ConsoleRenderer that offers nicely aligned and colorful console output.

-If one of the rich or better-exceptions packages is installed, it will also pretty-print exceptions with helpful contextual data. rich takes precedence over better-exceptions, but you can configure it by passing structlog. dev.plain_traceback or structlog.dev.better_traceback for the exception_formatter parameter of ConsoleRenderer.
+If either of the Rich or better-exceptions packages is installed, it will also pretty-print exceptions with helpful contextual data.
+Rich takes precedence over better-exceptions, but you can configure it by passing structlog.dev.plain_traceback() or structlog.dev.better_traceback() for the exception_formatter parameter of ConsoleRenderer.

-The following output is rendered using rich:
+The following output is rendered using Rich: